awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 ## Environment secrets<a name="environment-secrets"></a>

 Environment secrets are similar to environment variables, but they are AWS Systems Manager \(SSM\) Parameter Store key value pairs that can be encrypted\.
-Some values must be encrypted, such as the Sign in with Apple private key for Amplify Console\.
+Some values must be encrypted, such as the Sign in with Apple private key for Amplify\.

 ### Set environment secrets<a name="set-environment-secrets"></a>